 Mia performs her one-woman show across town, while Sebastian is photographed by an obnoxious photographer who asks him to bite his lip and lower his glasses to his nose.
 Mia's show ends and we see that only about ten people are in the audience.
 To add insult to injury, when she goes backstage, she can overhear people complaining that Mia isn't a very good actress and the show was bad.

 Sebastian gets to the theater after it's closed but in time to run into Mia leaving.
 He apologizes for missing the show.
-She is upset and has lost faith in herself.
-She tells him her desire to be an actress was probably just a pipe dream and she's wasted six years, never realizing until now that she wasn't good enough to be an actress.
+She is upset that no one showed up and has lost faith in herself.
+She tells him her desire to be an actress was probably just a pipe dream and she's wasted six years of living in L.A., never realizing until now that she wasn't good enough to be an actress.
 He tries to encourage her but she points out she can't even pay back the theater because she had no ticket sales.
 She tells him she's got to regroup and is going home.
 He thinks she means her home in L.A. but she tells him she means home home, a.k.a.
 Nevada.

 Mia drives back to Nevada and moves back in with her family.
 Inside her childhood home, Mia sees all the acting paraphernalia that decorated her room.
 Time goes by and Sebastian is in his apartment in L.A.
 He receives a phone call, someone asking for Mia.
 He tells her she is no longer accessible.
 The woman on the phone says she was told that this was the only number she could possibly reach her after she couldn't reach her through her home number.
 She tells Sebastian she is with Amy Brandt Casting.

 In the middle of dinner at her parents' home, Mia is startled when someone outside lays on his car horn.
 Mia knows who it is immediately as this is how Sebastian would always get her attention.
 She goes to the window and see Sebastian across the street, with a neighbor yelling at him to be quiet.